Testing

 - Reproduce a TOCTOU race deterministically: simulate a symlink swap between resolve and open, or between write and rename.

-- Make a "helper unavailable" branch reachable in CI without uninstalling Python from your runners.
+- Force Node-only behavior without uninstalling Python from your runners.

 - Inject latency to test cancellation/timeout paths.